OnWritingCode/simple-blog-template/README.md

 # Simple Blog Template

-This is a starter template for starting a blog with Astro.js.
+This is a starter template for starting a blog with Astro.js with a few basic utilities to get you started.

+**Features**

+🛸 Full Markdown support
+🛸 Separation between Markdown files and Astro pages
+🛸 Drafts directory for posts that aren't published yet 🛸 Syntax Highlighting with Shiki
+🛸 Global styles directory
+🛸 RSS 2.0 generation

+**Languages**
+* TypeScript
+* Sass (scss)

 ## 🚀 Quick Start